queilawithaQ/documentation/_basic/builds-and-configuration/bionic.md

 ## Ubuntu Bionic On CodeShip Basic

 We are starting to test Ubuntu Bionic build containers for CodeShip Basic.
-If you are interested in running your builds on Ubuntu Bionic and helping us beta test please [get in touch](https://helpdesk.codeship.com/hc/en-us/requests/new) and we can get you started.
+If you are interested in running your builds on Ubuntu Bionic and helping us beta test, please [get in touch](https://helpdesk.codeship.com/hc/en-us/requests/new) and we can get you started.

-In general the overall environment is setup and configured in the same way you are familiar with.
+In general, the overall environment is setup and configured in the same way you are familiar with.
 The underlying OS version is just getting upgraded.
 Most existing build commands should continue to work the same.

 ### Common Issues

 Many underlying package and dependency versions changed in Bionic so it is possible you will encounter issues depending on your build configuration.
 If you get unexpected errors the first step is to [clear your project's dependency cache]({{ site.baseurl }}{% link _basic/builds-and-configuration/dependency-cache.md %}#clearing-the-cache).

-If build issues persist, then take a look at your build in a [debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) which allows you to look closer and experiment with other build commands.
+If the build issues persist, then take a look at your build in a [debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) which allows you to look closer and experiment with other build commands.
 If you did any special customizations to make your builds run in the current environment, those customizations may need to either be updated for Bionic, or in some cases you may no longer need them.

 ### Support